IntelLabs/deepvariant/README.md

+# Open-Omics-DeepVaraint
 Open-Omics-DeepVariant is an accelerated version of Google's DeepVariant on modern CPUs.
-Open-Omics-DeepVariant accelerates the three main modules of DeepVariant by applying the following optimizations: 1. the design a scalable algorithm for Make\_Example module 2.
-Call-Varaint module using BFloat16 quantization for Intel's Advanced-Matrix-Extensions (AMX) and 3.
-Designed a parallel algorithm for Post-Process module.
+Open-Omics-DeepVariant accelerates the two main modules of DeepVariant: 1) The Call-Varaint module quantized using BFloat16 for Intel Advanced-Matrix-Extensions (AMX) and 2) A parallel algorithm for Post-Process module.
 Our optimizations offer up to YYx speedup compared to the Google's open-sourced DeepVariant.

 ## Installation
-Similar to Google's Deepvariant, we recommend Docker for running Intel-DeepVariant.
+Similar to Google's DeepVariant, we recommend using Docker for running Open-Omics-DeepVariant.

 ### Clone the repo
 ```